andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 #### Current Score: 4/5

 #### Thoughts:
 A rare film for which my esteem has somewhat dropped.
 Some of the writing just feels too clever for its own good (like the 'my mother made one mistake' scene notably highlighted in the trailer), and like its protagonist the movie feels like its trying hard to be cool and smart but is not being vulnerable and honest in the process.
-Still, a fantastic growing of age movie.
+Still, a fantastic growing of age movie, in particular because of the brilliance of lead actress Saoirse Ronan and writer/director Greta Gerwig - definitely some of the most exciting young talents in film today.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/iODwgFDvdC0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Phantom Thread
 {% figure %}